• Education

 12 Pupusas

-• Prepare Corn
+• Process One: Prepare Corn

 In a heavy bottom sauce pot bring the corn and water to a boil for 10 minutes.